sfigg/commercialization-public/docset/manufacture/desktop/add-universal-apps-sxs.md

 2. Check the Start Menu to make sure the apps are available.

-3. Check the Start Menu and taskbar and make sure the apps you selected are pinned correctly.

 Next step: [Lab 7: Change settings, enter product keys, and run scripts with an answer file (unattend.xml)](update-windows-settings-and-scripts-create-your-own-answer-file-sxs.md)